grafana/grafana/contribute/create-pull-request.md

 ## Configuration changes

-If your PR includes configuration changes, all of the following files must be changed correspondingly:
+If your PR includes configuration changes, all the following files must be changed correspondingly:

 - conf/defaults.ini
 - conf/sample.ini